ChillBDD/Chill/README.md

                 Result.Model.Should().Be(The<Customer>());
             }

 In Chill, you can just define an asynchronous method in your call to **When()**.
 Chill will take care of handling the asynchronous complexity for you.
-Now all you need to do is to make sure your dependency return a Task instead of the ‘normal’ result.
+Now all you need to do is to make sure your dependency return a Task instead of the â€˜normalâ€™ result.
 You can do this by calling the **.Asynchronously()** extension method.